Question:

 Symptoms of fentanyl overdose include:

-- Inability to respond when spoken to due to severe drowsiness
+Inability to respond when spoken to due to severe drowsiness or falling asleep

 Just .002 grams of fentanyl – enough to fit on Abraham Lincoln’s head on the penny – can cause an overdose.
 And because fentanyl is odorless, it’s nearly impossible to detect, meaning users have no way of knowing if the drug they are buying has been laced with it.
 This is a major reason why there are so many fentanyl overdoses.

 If a fentanyl overdose occurs, it can stop a person’s breathing, cutting off the flow of oxygen to the brain and possibly leading to brain damage, coma, or death.
-If you suspect someone is experiencing an overdose from rainbow fentanyl, contact medical authorities immediately.
+If you suspect someone is experiencing an overdose from rainbow fentanyl, contact medical authorities—it is crucial to call 911 immediately and, if available, administer naloxone to reverse the effects of opioid overdose.
+Naloxone works by blocking opioid receptors and can be life-saving if given promptly.

 Finding Fentanyl Treatment